NuclearJuno/Nuclearjuno/README.md

 - 🐧 Getting comfortable with Linux for software development and system administration.

-- 💎 Learning Ruby. 🚀 and i'm currently exploring the Rails stack and following beginner-friendly tutorials to deepen my understanding of Ruby on Rails development.
+- 📚 Learning Java with Spring Boot, Maven, and SQL.
+Exploring backend development with Java ecosystem and Ruby with VS Code, exploring the Rails stack with beginner tutorials.

 - 🗃️ Exploring databases like PostgreSQL (relational) and MongoDB (NoSQL) to manage and query data.

 - 📦 Practicing Git and GitHub for version control and collaboration in team projects.